microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

 This sample will show you how you can access the Azure resources with the SDK.
 Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Redis and cache the data.

+Since we are using Redis, we can use non-persistent hosts (like Azure Functions) for this caching approach.
+The memory cache will only work for a single host, but the Redis cache will work across hosts.

 Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Redis on Azure.

 ## Concepts